RRuchii123/Dacoid-Digital/README.md

-# Daily Workout Planner
+Introduction:

-This project was created as an  assignment for Dacoid Digital.
+This project was developed as an assignment for Dacoid Digital.

-## Technologies Used
+Technologies Used:

-- HTML
+HTML
-- CSS
+CSS
-- JavaScript
+JavaScript

-## Framework Used
+Framework Utilized

-- Bootstrap
+Bootstrap

-## Usage
+Usage-

-- The `index.html` serves as the home page.
-You can navigate to the calendar to schedule workouts.
+Home Page: The index.html serves as the main page where you can start your navigation.

-- Schedule new activities in the `views/calendar.html`.
+Calendar: To schedule workouts, visit the views/calendar.html.
-- The scheduled activities will be displayed both in the `views/calendar.html` and `index.html (under the Upcoming Workouts).
+Adding Activities: You can add new activities directly within the calendar page.

-## Deployment
+Display: The scheduled activities will be visible both in the calendar and on the index.html page under "Upcoming Workouts."

-You can access the deployed website [here](file:///C:/Users/dubey/dacoid%20assignment/dacoid/index.html)
+Deployment

-## Acknowledgements
+Access the deployed website [here](https://rruchii123.github.io/Dacoid-Digital/)

-- Bootstrap for CSS styling
+Acknowledgements
-- FontAwesome for icons
+CSS Styling: Bootstrap
-- Chart.js for graphical representation
+Icons: FontAwesome

-"Vaishnavi's endeavor focuses on delivering a user-friendly platform for monitoring daily activities and workouts.
-Feel invited to explore and contribute to its evolution!"
+Graphical Representation: Chart.js